quokkaquokka/ProjetJavaEE/README.md

 ## Version 3
 Name : **se.abdmeziem-moutte.part3**
 To start:
-- connect to internet to communicate with the database
+- connect to the internet to communicate with the database
 - build the project
 - run the project